liiachuu/liiachuu/README.md

 <div>

-hello! i'm a british college student based in germany, i've recently started coding and this is my progress so far:
+hello! i'm a british college student in germany, i've recently started coding and this is my progress so far:

 currently learning:
 - python